[Demo] ConductorOne's Policy Engine

 8. Click the menu and select Copy key.
 Carefully save the API key.

 That’s it!
-Next, move on to the instructions for your chosen setup method.
+Next, move on to the connector configuration instructions.

-Set up a New Relic cloud-hosted connector
+Configure the New Relic connector

 To complete this task, you’ll need: